 How to reduce top safety violations in 66 days

+A report by ATA states the shortage of ‘qualified’ truck drivers in the US clearly.
+This leads to companies compulsively hiring drivers who may cause violations.
 In the first part of this article, we discuss ways in which you can prevent the top violations with simple interventions.
 In the second part, we reveal how to bring about this change in a matter of 66 days.

 Speeding is one of the most common violations amongst the truckers and can cost you up to 7 CSA points.
 The fear of delivering on time, detention, and overconfidence are just a few of the factors that affect this.
 Although, there are several ways through which you can ensure that speeding doesn’t remain a hurdle for a clean driving record.